Sardarshahar: Temples

 One of the oldest temples is "Shri Sachchiyay.
 Mataji (The Goddess of Truth) Mandir" worshiping by Pandit Rajeet Kumar Bhojak family member of Late.
 Sh.
 Arjun Ram Ji, located at Dugar school road.

 Another temple is of Baba Ramdevji & Shani temple located on Dugar school road.
 Shani Dev temple is maintained by the Panchiram Pincha charitable trust and is located at Pincha Ka Baas, Meena Ka Kunva.
 An ancient Parshwanath Jain shwetamber mandir with carvings is also present here.
 Sadhan ka Thikana (the place where Sadhus stay) is a lecture hall and meditation center of the Terapanth Jain Oswal community.
 In addition to the existing place, a new huge building was constructed named Terapanth Bhawan on the Dugar Vidyalaya Road in the year 2010 when the tenth Acharya of Jain Terapanth sect Acharya Mahapragya spent four months here as " Chaumasa".

-Satyanarayan Ji's temple is also a historical template, well-known for its ancient architecture and is near Shyamsukha haveli.
+Satyanarayan Ji's temple is also a historical template, well known for its ancient architecture and is near Shyamsukha haveli.
 The other most famous temple is Shree Nath ji temple (related to Nath Sampradaya) established by Somnath Ji Maharaj.

 One of the most famous and culturally important temples of Sardarshahar includes Rani Sati temple in 'Taal Maidaan'.
 Built in the 18th century, this temple is believed to have divine energies of the deity housed in this temple.
 It is visited by thousands of devotees especially during 'badi amavas' and 'mangsar navmi'.

 The "Taal Maidan" is a huge ground that also houses the government hospital built-in memory of Seth Chhotu Ram Sethia, a vyayamshala (exercise club), a Dharamshala built by Chhajer family and a charitable institute named Shrichand Bardia Rog Nidan Kendra built-in memory of his father by Sarup Chand Bardia.

-It is home to famous coaching center like Kalp Coaching and Chamber of Commerce.